 Due date for documents

-The due date for supporting documents is detailed on the individual scholarship pages located within the undergraduate and postgraduate scholarships sections.
+The due date for supporting documents is the same as the scholarship closing date listed in the undergraduate and postgraduate scholarships sections.
 Supporting documents submitted after the closing date of the scholarship will not be accepted and your application won't be considered.

 Submitting false supporting documents